alexkay/spek/README.md

  * Installer options for app shortcuts on Windows (#1).
  * Associate with audio/video files on OS X (#2).
  * Online manual (#24).
+ * Use non-deprecated FFmpeg decoding API.
+ * Moved downloads to Google Code since GitHub no longer offers downloads (#38).
+ * Compatibility with retina-based Macs (#32).

 Bugfixes: